CES Award

 At Johnston Research, we have developed over 200 Indigenous evaluation frameworks.
 Through this process, we have learned that evaluators should not lay claim to the development of Indigenous evaluation frameworks.
 The way Indigenous evaluation frameworks are undertaken needs to change.

-The purpose of Honouring Reconciliation in Evaluation (HRE) is to identify bias in the methods and approaches to make room for new notions of what is measurable and what provides valid evidence.
+The Honouring Reconciliation in Evaluation (HRE) workshop series is designed to explore how to identify bias in the methods and approaches to make room for new notions of what is measurable and what provides valid evidence.
 Since no evaluation can be value-free, Honouring Reconciliation in Evaluation answers the question of whose values will frame the evaluation.
 HRE is done by working with clearly identified Indigenous evaluation collaborators who have the responsibility to apply findings and implement recommendations.
 Furthermore, HRE is a conduit for creating an open dialogue that includes mechanisms for follow-through and solid commitments from Indigenous and non-Indigenous Leadership.
 HRE tailors the evaluation to meet Indigenous Peoples’ needs and priorities.
+Our Honouring Reconciliation in Evaluation Workshops helps you gain the knowledge and tools to integrate Indigenous-led evaluation practice in your organization or program.

 Dispelling Myths